NTIG-Uppsala/TE4-VALE-Biluthyrning/README.md

 There are two spots in the [index.html](https://github.com/NTIG-Uppsala/TE4-VALE-Biluthyrning/blob/main/index.html) file that specify the phone number.
 Change both spots.

-To change which cars are available or their price edit the corresponding table in the [index.html](https://github.com/NTIG-Uppsala/TE4-VALE-Biluthyrning/blob/main/index.html) file.
+To change which cars are available or their price (which should include VAT) edit the corresponding table in the [index.html](https://github.com/NTIG-Uppsala/TE4-VALE-Biluthyrning/blob/main/index.html) file.
 To change the VAT tax simply change the value of the "vat" constant in [vatOnCars.js](https://github.com/NTIG-Uppsala/TE4-VALE-Biluthyrning/blob/main/js/vatOnCars.js).

 To change which ZIP codes that are delivered to and their price change the [listOfZIPCodes.js](https://github.com/NTIG-Uppsala/TE4-VALE-Biluthyrning/blob/main/js/listOfZIPCodes.js) file.